v-iashin/video_features/docs/models/vggish.md

     --device_ids 0 2 \
     --file_with_video_paths ./sample/sample_video_paths.txt
 ```
-The features can be saved as numpy arrays by specifying `--on_extraction save_numpy`.
+The features can be saved as numpy arrays by specifying `--on_extraction save_numpy` or `save_pickle`.
 By default, it will create a folder `./output` and will store features there (you can change the output folder using `--output_path`)
 ```bash
 python main.py \
     --feature_type vggish \